Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/JMeter.md

 Congratulations...
-You are now able to run JMeter automated functional tests and have the results be recorded within SpiraTest / SpiraTeam.
+You are now able to run JMeter automated functional tests and have the results be recorded within SpiraTest, SpiraTeam, and SpiraPlan.